raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_1.md

 --- task ---

-**Setting up App Lab logins:** Follow the [Guide to setting up App Lab logins](https://ncce.io/PZZIqi){:target="_blank"} for you and your students.
+**Setting up App Lab logins:** Follow the [Guide to setting up App Lab logins](https://docs.google.com/document/d/16kGy9bQcxId-_Ean0yE-pMG4569MvLk0Ul-p3gGJYJ4){:target="_blank"} for you and your students.

 --- /task ---

 --- task ---

 **Seating plan:** When creating the seating plan, you should consider the practicalities of live demonstrations and group discussions.
-For all activities in these sessions, students will work independently, as well as sometimes getting into groups for discussion and idea development purposes.
+For all activities in these sessions, students will work in teams, getting into groups for discussion and idea development purposes.

 --- /task ---